OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The NMEA-multiplexer will:
 - Read a GPS
 - Log the data into a file
-- Display the data on the EInk screen
+- Display the data on the eInk screen
   - The two buttons can be used to scroll through the available data
 - Broadcast the data on TCP:7001
+- Host Web Pages to display the data, manage the system, manage the log files.

 The server (aka Mux) will be automatically started when the Raspberry Pi boots.